If you need medical treatment while abroad, please contact:

 These phone numbers and more information are located on the back of your HTH ID card.

-HTH Student ID Card - Instructions on how to view and print your HTH ID card.
+HTH Insurance ID Card and Login Instructions - Instructions on how to create a login for the HTH Students website, view and print your HTH ID card.

 HTH International Reimbursement Form - Submit to HTH after visiting a non-HTH medical provider abroad.